 The winery is located in the municipality Margaux in the same area in Médoc (Haut-Médoc, Bordeaux).
 The origin goes back to a property called "La Mothe de Margaux" by the Albret family in the 12th century.
-After several changes of ownership, the Lestonnac family gave the estate its present expansion with 260 hectares of land with gardens and magnificent plane trees.
-In 1802 it was acquired by the Marquis de La Colonilla, who demolished the old Gothic manor house and had the château built.
-In 1977 the naturalist André Mentzelopoulos bought the winery from the previous owner Pierre Ginestet for 72 million francs (9.15 million euros).
+After several changes of ownership, the Lestonnac family gave the estate its present expansion with 260 hectares of land with gardens and wonderful plane trees.
+In 1802 it was acquired by the Marquis de La Colonilla, who tore down the old Gothic manor house and had the château built.
+In 1977, the naturalist André Mentzelopoulos bought the winery from the previous owner Pierre Ginestet for 72 million francs (9.15 million euros).
 The new owner again invested at least the same amount in a new underground cellar, as well as vineyards, gardens, buildings and facilities.

-In the Bordeaux Classification In 1855, the estate was placed in the elite of the five best "Premier Cru Classé".
+In the Bordeaux classification In 1855, the estate was placed in the elite of the five best "Premier Cru Classé".
 It is also known as the "crown jewel of the Médoc" and its wine as a prime example of elegance and finesse.
 The gravel and stone vineyards on clay soil cover 93 hectares of vineyards, of which 81 hectares are planted with red and 12 hectares with white varieties.
 These are Cabernet Sauvignon (75%), Merlot (20%), Cabernet Franc and Petit Verdot (5%), as well Sauvignon Blanc (100%).
-The extremely long-lasting red wine is 18 to 24 months in 100% new barriques expanded.
+The extremely long-lasting red wine is 18 to 24 months in 100% new Barriques expanded.
 Around 300,000 bottles are produced annually.
 This red wine should only be opened after 15 years.
 The best vintages after the Second World War are 1945, 1947, 1949, 1950, 1953, 1966, 1978, 1979, 1980, 1981, 1982, 1983, 1985, 1986, 1988 and 1989, 1990, 1995, 1996, 1998 and 2000.

 The second wine is called "Pavillon Rouge" and has the same maturity conditions as the first wine.
 The Château is one of the few Bordeaux wineries that also produces excellent white wines.
 The “Pavillon Blanc” is made from a variety of Sauvignon Blanc from a vineyard in Soussans.
 The long-lived wine only develops after four to five years of storage.
 Around 40,000 bottles are produced annually.